 Sustainability is also playing an increasing role in the capital market and more and more investors are investing their money in sustainable investments.

-In spring 2021, Jenoptik placed a new promissory note loan of over 400 million eyros with sustainability components – in the form of concretely verifiable targets for the environment (eco-electricity share), social aspects (diversity of managers) and governance (sustainability in the supply chain).
+In spring 2021, Jenoptik placed a new promissory note loan of over 400 million eyros with sustainability components – in the form of concretely verifiable targets for the environment (green electricity rate), social aspects (diversity of managers) and governance (sustainability in the supply chain).